 Safety & Risk Assessment Statement for fly fishing on the ABBAC waters on the River Wharfe and at Lower Barden Reservoir

-Specific Risks – River Wharfe - Linton Stepping Stones downstream to Barden Bridge – Members, Guests, Pupils and Day Ticket Anglers
+Specific Risks – River Wharfe - Linton Stepping Stones downstream to Barden Bridge – Members, Guests and Pupils

 When walking to or beside the river try to only use obvious paths where available, be aware of uneven terrain, rabbit holes, tree roots, wire, barbed wire, move slowly and with caution.

 The river bank can be steep, uneven and slippery, be beware of undercuts in banks especially near deep water.
 Take care when entering and leaving the river and if in doubt about the water depth or speed of flow don’t enter the river.

 Take particular care when wading in deep or fast water and on rocky bottoms.
 It is recommended that you use a wading staff and wading belt at all times, a life preserver is also recommended.
 Do not enter the water if flows are very high and be aware of the risk of quickly rising water or flash flooding.
 Felt soled waders offer excellent grip on stone or gravel but are very slippery on mud or wet grass.

 Do not fish under or near power lines, electricity can arc over considerable distances.
 You are ideally earthed in water to conduct electricity.
 Carbon fibre rods are also an excellent conductor of electricity as is a fly line coated in water.
 Power lines which cross the river are marked on the banks with a post and sign both upstream and downstream of the power line.
 Power lines away from the river bank are unmarked.

 Always be aware other people on the river bank and avoiding hitting anyone with your back-cast/flies.
 A peaked hat is recommended and glasses should be worn when fishing at all times to protect your eyes from hooks.